FrankSuperG/CPG-SPMT/README.md

 ## 🔋 Battery Data Source

-The experimental validation data used in this project is sourced from the **University of Maryland Battery Laboratory (CALCE)**, which provides open access to comprehensive lithium-ion battery test data for research purposes.
+The experimental validation data used in this project is sourced from the **University of Maryland Battery Laboratory (CALCE)**.

 ### Data Source Information
 - **Institution**: [CALCE Battery Research Group, University of Maryland](https://calce.umd.edu/battery-data)